 When you buy a buildings or contents policy with Sheilas’ Wheels you have the option to increase your cover with our Optional Extras.
 These include:

-Pest cover–we cover exterminations up to £150, and your No Claim Discount is not affected.
+Pest cover - we cover exterminations up to £200 (depending on the type of pest), and your No Claim Discount is not affected.
 Read more on our pest cover page.

-Home emergency cover–from broken down boilers to all your sinks becoming blocked, no job is too big or small.
+Home Emergency cover - from broken down boilers to your sink becoming blocked, no job is too big or small.
 No more ringing around out of hours, just make one call to us and we’ll aim to help you out right away!
 Find out more on our home emergency cover page.